keyboardio/Kaleidoscope/README.md

 to the middle of it.

 To stop warping, use any other mouse key, or hit the "warp end" key.

-This features works out of the box on Windows and OSX.
-On Linux, a patch exists, but has not been finalised and merged yet.

 The warping keys are the following: